Uri Geller’s Mirror Column

 Scientists

-Last week’s column drew my biggest ever mailbag – including many emails from angry readers who insisted my darwinclaims about an ancient map were ‘unscientific’.
+Last week’s column drew my biggest ever mailbag – including many emails from angry readers who insisted my claims about an ancient map were ‘unscientific’.
 I can tolerate the current vogue for worshipping scientists, until people start pretending that science ‘proves’ that God does not exist.

 There is a growing core of dangerous fundamentalists who preach the doctrine of Darwin and deny the spiritual aspect in everything.
 Evolution is all, they insist.
 Then they start spouting a creation myth called the Big Bang that any child will instantly see to be utter tosh.